rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

 of the default profiles.
 However, it does not allow for a full custom profile name definition that can have its own additional final outputs.

-The motivation is illustrated by a prominant example — the ability to easily throw everything under a custom compilation mode in addition to the existing compilation modes.
+The motivation is illustrated by a prominent example — the ability to easily throw everything under a custom compilation mode in addition to the existing compilation modes.